 Landscaping allows you to make better use of the outside space available.
 It adds to the curb appeal and can potentially increase the value of your property.
 It allows you the peace and privacy you may need from the outside world.
 Professional landscaping will help you achieve it and enjoy a well-maintained property.
 You can install a patio, create a garden or learn more about our creative design solutions from Class A Services.

 While snow can be pretty and make children's wishes of no school in the morning come true, it can also be an inconvenience for homeowners.
 Class A Service Ltd. has 25 crews with routes set up to service all areas of Winnipeg.
 Residential clearing is done on a regular basis or as a one-time service.
-Our crews operate commercial grade snowblowers to have your driveway and sidewalks cleared within a 24-hour period, 7 days a week.
+Our crews operate commercial grade snowblowers to have your driveway and sidewalks cleared, 7 days a week.
 We also offer Bobcat and snow plow service for clients with larger properties.

 Book your vacation and leave the snow clearing to us!